 Is Repatriation or Medical Evacuation Included?

-Medical evacuation is often optional and costs extra, but it’s crucial if living in areas with limited hospitals.
+Medical evacuation is often optional and costs extra, but it’s important if you’re living in areas with limited hospitals.
 Local insurance rarely covers evacuation.
 International plans may include it or offer it as an add-on.
-But it’s essential for rural locations; less critical in cities with excellent hospitals.
+It’s essential for rural locations and less critical in cities with excellent hospitals.

 Can I Renew the Policy Annually, and Will I Still Be Covered if I Move to Another Country or Return Home?